Cirebon City Hall: Joost Jacob Jiskoot

 Jiskoot was the director of Cirebon City's Department of Public Works in 1924.
-During the Japanese occupation of Indonesia, he was the chief for Batavia (Jakarta)-based engineering and construction company Associatie Selle & de Bruyn, Reyerse & de Vries.
+During the Japanese occupation of the Dutch East Indies (Indonesia), he was the chief for Batavia (Jakarta)-based engineering and construction company Associatie Selle & de Bruyn, Reyerse & de Vries.
 During this period, he designed the residence of the mayor of Makassar (Ujung Pandang).

 In the later period, he was recorded establishing the engineering and construction company Associatie NV Djakarta in 1949.
 The company existed until 1957 when all businesses in Indonesia was nationalized.